 Prerequisites: Completion of the Communication Core

-Mandatory Online Proctored Final Exam: There is a mandatory online proctored two-part final exam at the end of the semester, which consists of a grammar exam and an essay.
-Students have three hours to complete both parts of the exam.
+Mandatory Final Exam: There is a mandatory two-part final exam at the end of the semester: a grammar exam and an essay.
+You will have three hours to complete both parts of the exam.